Statistical-Symbolic Verification of Perception-Based Autonomous Systems using State-Dependent Conformal Prediction: Case Studies

 In this case study, our approach results in significantly smaller reachable set sizes than the time based approach while still maintaining high test coverage.
 Specifically, our best method in terms of RSS (Fixed Confidence; $M=7$ regions) attains a set size of $4.360$, significantly smaller than the best time-based method which achieved an RSS of $5.508$.
 Importantly, our method attains the smaller reachable set size with higher test coverage ($95.2\%$ as compared to $94.2\%$ for the time-based method).
 This demonstrates our method can be further improved if tighter conformal bounds are obtain (as discussed at the end of this section).

 In general, our method outperformed the baselines in all settings with at least $M=4$ regions in terms of both set size metrics.
-However, the time required to verify generally increases with the number of regions considered as branches are induced due to additional region boundaries.
+However, the time required to verify generally increases with the number of regions considered, as branches are induced due to additional region boundaries.
 The time-based approach does not suffer from branching as the conformal error bound is applied at each timestep and does not depend on the reachable set itself, which intersects multiple regions more frequently as its size increases in the state-based case.
 The dynamic confidence provides improvement in RSS and max RSS against the fixed confidence solutions in all but one setting, with a negligible impact on verification time or test coverage overall.
 While we did apply our \textit{cluster-and-enclose} method to this case study with a maximum number of branches $B=300$, the number of branches per timestep never exceeded that number.
 The influence of this scalability improvement is more obvious in the following higher-dimensional case study.